cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 There is one form of leakage that the above allows and whose prevention would require a change in OPAQUE.
-Note that an attacker that tests a idU (and same alpha) twice and receives different responses can conclude that either the user registered with the service between these two activations or that the user was registered before but changed its password in between the activations (assuming the server
+Note that an attacker that tests an idU (and same M) twice and receives different responses can conclude that either the user registered with the service between these two activations or that the user was registered before but changed its password in between the activations (assuming the server